 When you use the list scraper, it will output a table with multiple rows.
 Bardeen will run every action once per row.
 In the example above, Notion will create as many times as there are LinkedIn profiles returned by the list scraper.

-Using multiple scraper templates in one Playbook (deep scraper)
+Using multiple scraper templates in one Playbook (deep scraper) - Premium action

 You can combine multiple scraper models in one Playbook.
 This is usually done when scraping search results and then going through every page on that list to extract additional data.
 We call the combination of list and individual scraper templates “deep scraper.”